omltcat/turbulent-flow/paper/paper.md

 @Poletto:2013 proposed one such method by generating synthetic eddies to mimic a turbulent flow.
 Compared to previous proposals, such as random fluctuations, this method is divergence free and closer to the actual turbulent flow.

-`SynthEddy` is an implementation of this method in Python, combined with recent work by Holyev in this topic. [@Holyev:2024] It models turbulent flow fields consisting of synthetic eddies of various sizes, orientations and intensities, flowing from inlet to outlet with a uniform or non-uniform mean velocity.
+`SynthEddy` is an implementation of this method in Python, combined with recent work by Holyev in this topic (paper pending).
+It models turbulent flow fields consisting of synthetic eddies of various sizes, orientations and intensities, flowing from inlet to outlet with a uniform or non-uniform mean velocity.
 This physical system is shown in \autoref{fig:PS}.
 The user can generate turbulent flow and query the velocity field to be used in both turbulent research and as IC/BC for CFD simulations.